snowiow/SIFT/README.md

 ## Installation Process
 With the needed libraries installed and the help of CMake, the installation is as easy as three commands.
 First download this repository by cloning or whatever way you prefer.
 Switch into the directory afterwards.
-Now you want to make an extra directory for your build files.
+Now you want to make an extra directory for your buildfiles.
 For Example:
 `mkdir build`
 Switch into the created directory
 `cd build`
-Then you want to create your prefered make files with cmake.
+Then you want to create your preferred make files with CMake.
 On all unix like systems this will be GNU Makefiles.
 `cmake -G "Unix Makefiles" ..`
-For other supported build systems check the official documentation of cmake.
+For other supported build systems check the official documentation of CMake.
 The final step is to build your executable from the Makefiles
 `make`
 You should now have an executable named sift in your build directory.
 Please refer to the next section